 Explore horticulture sites, learn about the newest happenings in gardening, and celebrate fellow MGs during award programs.

 The International Master Gardener Conference (IMGC) has been held every two years since 1987.
-The IMGC provides an opportunity for Master Gardeners and State and County coordinators to come together and learn through seminars and tours, celebrate successes through the International Search for Excellence Program, and meet and network with Master Gardener volunteers, faculty and staff from across the United States, Canada, the United Kingdom and South Korea.
+The IMGC provides an opportunity for Master Gardener volunteers and State and County coordinators to come together and learn through seminars and tours, celebrate successes through the International Search for Excellence Program, and meet and network with Master Gardener volunteers, faculty and staff from across the United States, Canada, the United Kingdom and South Korea.
 The 2023 International Master Gardener Conference will be held June 18-22 in Overland Park, Kansas.

 Master Gardener Leadership School

 The state is divided into four regional districts: Central, Northeast, Northwest, and South Central.
-These events bring together area Master Gardeners, horticultural professionals, and UF/IFAS faculty and specialists.
+These events bring together area Master Gardener volunteers, horticultural professionals, and UF/IFAS faculty and specialists.